ClemensFMN/asm-stuff/_posts/2015-01-25-Floating-Point-Numbers.md

-The principle is pretty much the same, except that a double uses more bits: in total a double variable occupies 64 bits, with 1 bit for sign, 11 bits for the exponent, and (the remaining) 52 bits for the significand ; see [Wikipedia](http://en.wikipedia.org/wiki/Double-precision_floating-point_format).
+The principle is pretty much the same, except that a double uses more bits: in total a double variable occupies 64 bits, with 1 bit for sign, 11 bits for the exponent, and (the remaining) 52 bits for the fraction ; see [Wikipedia](http://en.wikipedia.org/wiki/Double-precision_floating-point_format).

 We can use the same trick as above to obtain the hex representation of dtest;